tohyuting/tp/docs/DeveloperGuide.md

 Therefore, our team decided to implement `edit` command by taking in prefixes and throwing our relevant exceptions at appropriate points after considering code quality and end user experience.

 ### View feature
-The `view` feature will be elaborated in this section by its' functionality and path execution with the aid of Sequence and Activity Diagrams.
+The `view` feature will be elaborated in this section by its functionality and path execution with the aid of Sequence and Activity Diagrams.

 #### What View feature does
 `view` command allows user to view a particular warehouse or supplier in warehouse or supplier list displayed.